Ethiopia Wildlife Tours, at a glance

 The anniversary of this pact is celebrated every year on the Day of Ashura when the hyenas are provided with porridge prepared with pure butter.
 A prophetical affair, the manner in which the Hyenas approach and eat the porridge dictates the fortunes of the following year.
 If the bowl is left full, locals often increase their offerings, in an attempt to avert famine or pestilence.

 The practice of regularly feeding these animals did not begin until the 1960s, when the first Hyena man began leaving food out for the animals to stop them eating his chickens.
 Since then, a lineage of men has taken the mantel and often feed the Hyenas, communicating "hyena dialect", a mixture of English and Oromo.
-The hyena men feed the hyenas by mouth, using pieces of raw meat provided by spectators.

 There are no easy access routes to Gambella, and those that travel here have to fly in by charter flight, and stay overnight in exclusive frontier camps.
 You can learn more about this on our Luxury Adventures page.